 Skip to main content

-Andrew Fisher Tomlin
+Andrew Fisher Tomlin EMH

 Founding partner

 Andrew originally trained as a horticulturist and founded the company in 1991.
-He is especially known for the planting design of residential gardens in the UK and public space commissions.
-These include advising on the Queen Elizabeth Olympic Park, designing landscapes and gardens for the Royal Boroughs of Greenwich at Charlton House and Kensington & Chelsea at Holland Park.
+He is especially known for the planting design of residential gardens and public spaces.
+The latter includes advising on the Queen Elizabeth Olympic Park and designs for public gardens for the Royal Boroughs of Greenwich at Charlton House and Kensington & Chelsea at Holland Park.
 He has also been commissioned internationally designing gardens and planting across Europe, Caribbean, Australia, New Zealand and Japan.
-He is currently working with the Commonwealth War Graves Commission helping to reimagine their planting for the next 100 years.
-Andrew continues to work with the company on a limited number of projects such as those for the Greenfingers Charity.